 1066 Cycle Club is a group of people who enjoy cycling and want to improve cycling facilities in the ‘1066’ area of Sussex

 We have a variety of guided rides throughout the year, there’s something for all ages and abilities.
 Since forming the club in 2009 we have had training sessions for novice riders, gentle flat rides, muddy off-road rides, long distance road rides, hilly rides, and everything in between.
-Our club and it’s activities are open to everyone (although under-16s must be accompanied on a ride by an adult).
-You don’t need to wear special clothing to cycle with us!
+Our club and it’s activities are open to everyone, although under-16s must be accompanied on a ride by an adult.
+You don’t need to wear special clothing to cycle with us, however most people find that wearing some cycle-specific clothing makes life a little more comfortable.

-New members are always welcome; just pop along to one of the rides and say hello.
+New members are always welcome; just pop along to the beginning of a ride and say hello.

 We were formed in October 2009, and were originally known as “Cycle Battle and Cycle Robertsbridge”, but changed the name in April 2011 to better describe the area we cover.